 Public transport in Cincinnati

-The most common way of getting around in Cincinnati is by bus.
+For those using public transport in Cincinnati, the most common way of getting around is by bus.
 The Greater Cincinnati region is served by two separate bus services, one on either side of the Ohio River.
 Southwest Ohio Regional Transit Authority (SORTA) is on the Ohio side, whereas Transit Authority of Northern Kentucky (TANK) services the Kentucky side.

 Taxis in Cincinnati